FrogletApps/Taskendar_Leaderboard/README.md

-# Taskendar Leaderboard
+# Twittermaster Leaderboard
-A leaderboard for displaying the scores of Taskendar
+A leaderboard for displaying the scores of Twittermaster competitions